rt8/data-science/linux.md

 ```bash
 $ sudo apt-get install httpie
 ```
-To redirect REST Web service to a text file
+To redirect REST Web service to a text file.
 For example, you want to retrieve a json object from API
 ```bash
 $ http -all \